-1.2.2 IESG (Internet Engineering Steering Group)
+3.2.2.
+IESG (Internet Engineering Steering Group)

 The IESG is responsible for technical management of IETF activities and the Internet standards process.
 It administers the process according to the rules and procedures that have been ratified by the ISOC Trustees.
 However, the IESG doesn't do much direct leadership, such as the kind you will find in many other standards organizations.
-The IESG ratifies or corrects the output from the IETF's Working Groups, gets WGs started and finished, and makes sure that non-WG drafts that are about to become RFCs are correct.
+As its name suggests, its role is to set directions rather than to give orders.
+The IESG ratifies or corrects the output from the IETF's Working Groups (WGs), gets WGs started and finished, and makes sure that non-WG drafts that are about to become RFCs are correct.

-The IESG consists of the Area Directors ("ADs"), who are selected by the Nominations Committee (which is usually called "Nomcom") and are appointed for two years.
-The process for choosing the members of the IESG is detailed in BCP 10, "IAB and IESG Selection, Confirmation, and Recall Process: Operation of the Nominating and Recall Committees."
+The IESG consists of the Area Directors (ADs), who are selected by the Nominations Committee (which is usually called "the NomCom") and are appointed for two years.
+The process for choosing the members of the IESG is detailed in [BCP10], "IAB and IESG Selection, Confirmation, and Recall Process: Operation of the Nominating and Recall Committees".

-The current areas and abbreviations are:
+The current areas and abbreviations are shown below.

-- Applications (APP) Protocols seen by user programs, such as e-mail and the Web - General (GEN) Catch-all for WGs that don't fit in other areas (which is very few) - Internet (INT) Different ways of moving IP packets and DNS information Operations and Management (OPS) Routing (RTG) Operational aspects, network monitoring, and configuration Getting packets to their destinations - Security (SEC) Authentication and privacy - Transport (TSV) Special services for special packets - User Services (USV) Support for end users and user support organizations
+Area Description Applications (APP) Protocols seen by user programs, such as email and the web General (GEN) Catch-all for WGs that don't fit in other areas (which is very few) Internet (INT) Different ways of moving IP packets and DNS information

+Operations and Operational aspects, network monitoring, Operations and Operational aspect Management (OPS) and configuration